isomerpages/bca-strata/_how-do-i-apply-as-applicant/Matters under LTSA.md

-> **Note:**

-Where a seller stamp duty is applicable for a property, kindly submit together with the application the Certificate of Stamp Duty.
+> **Note:** Where a seller stamp duty is applicable for a property, kindly submit together with the application the Certificate of Stamp Duty.

 Brief description of documents can be found under “**Step 1: Before filing an en-bloc application**”.
-Full details can be found in the application [Form 21 (PDF, 1.05 MB)](https://www.stratatb.gov.sg/public-data/doc/forms/Form-21.pdf "Form 21").
+Full details can be found in the application [Form 21 (PDF, 1.05 MB)]().

 Reference is to be made to the Land Titles (Strata) Act and the First Schedule.

-The relevant forms can be downloaded under [Resources](https://www.stratatb.gov.sg/resources.html "Resources").
+The relevant forms can be downloaded under [Forms](/resources/forms/).
 Alternatively, hard copies of the forms can be obtained from the Strata Titles Boards’ office during office hours.

 If you are submitting an en-bloc application, ensure that all supporting Annex are tabbed.
 For consistency and identification, binded applications are to be binded in red.